United States Dragon Boat Federation: 13th WDBRC 2017 (Kunming, China)

 Team USA came in 3rd overall in standard boat racing, with Canada taking 1st and China taking 2nd.

-The Junior/U24 division races were held in Divonne-les-Bains, in conjunction with the European Club Crew Championships.
+The Junior/U24 division races were held in Divonne-les-Bains, France, in conjunction with the European Club Crew Championships.
 Team USA did not attend.

 12th WDBRC 2015 (Welland, Canada)

 Team USA came in 3rd overall in standard boat racing, with Canada taking 1st and China taking 2nd.

 11th WDBRC 2013 (Szeged, Hungary)

 Team USA came in 6th overall, behind Canada, China, Australia, Germany, and Ukraine.

 10th WDBRC 2011 (Tampa, USA)

 Team USA came in 1st overall in small boat racing.

 Team USA came in 4th overall in standard boat racing, behind Canada, Germany, and Russia.

 9th WDBRC 2009 (Račice, Czech Republic)

 Team USA came in 5th overall, behind Canada, Slovakia, China, and Singapore.

 United States at IDBF Club Crew World Championships (CCWC)

 Many different crews have represented the United States at the IDBF CCWCs over the years.
 Listed below are some of those teams, along with the divisions in which they raced.